 Diane Roberts is the founder of the Arrivals Legacy Project and has been the lead workshop facilitator for the past 16 years.
 The roots of storytelling and multi-disciplinary art forms (mixing of ritual song, dance, storytelling, live art and theatre) drive her arts practice as a director dramaturg and cultural animator.
 Her intuitive style of facilitation draws on specifically crafted creative engagement tools that inspire artists of all disciplines and cultural backgrounds to unearth their authentic creative impulses.
 Her working methodology draws out and establishes a common vocabulary amongst Indigenous and diverse artists, our ways of working and our sense of ourselves as artists in a global society.
 Diane is also a PhD candidate in Interdisciplinary Studies at Concordia University in Montreal and a 2019 Pierre Elliott Trudeau Scholar.

-Matthew has served as a Voice Intensive associate for several seasons, as well as currently sitting on the Board of Directors of lbs/sq” performance.
-Through helping lead the organization and its advocacy for performance education he has supported the founding of the Moving Voice Institute.
+Matthew has served as a MVI associate for several seasons and is currently sitting on the Board of Directors of lbs/sq” performance.
+Through advocacy for performance education, he has supported the forward momentum and growth of the Moving Voice Institute and Alumni Committee.
 Matthew is currently on faculty at York University and Randolph College for the Performing Arts.
-He has also taught Voice and Musical Theatre workshops at The Juilliard School, Circle in the Square Theater School, Buffalo State University, The Stratford Festival, Capilano University, University of Toronto, Sheridan College, St. Lawrence College, and Neptune Theatre.
-Matthew’s belly-brain based research, BODY PRESENCE aims to refine the interplay between internal sensations with external movements for the embodied performer.
+He has also taught Voice and Musical Theatre workshops at The Juilliard School, Circle in the Square Theater School, Buffalo State University, The Stratford Festival, Brock University, University of Toronto, Sheridan College, Musical Stage Co., and Neptune Theatre.
+Creator Director and Founder of @bodypresenceworkshop, Matthew passionately integrates a holistic embodiment practice to refine the interplay between internal sensations with external gestures.
 As a performer, Matthew was the Dance Captain in the 2012 TONY nominated Broadway revival of JESUS CHRIST SUPERSTAR.
-Matthew is a certified yoga instructor and holds an M.F.A. in Performance with an emphasis on teaching voice from York University.
+Matthew’s newest accolade is writing and self-publishing a mindfulness-based children’s ebook series, TAC THE CAT SINGS THE BLUES, now available on Amazon Kindle.
+He is a 2021 VASTA at ATHE Conference lead panel presenter, a certified yoga instructor, and holds an M.F.A. in Performance with an Emphasis on Teaching (voice) from York University.

 Lopa Sircar is a Canadian actor, voice and speech coach, and Yin yoga teacher who now lives in Leiden, the Netherlands.
 After many years of acting professionally in Canada, Ireland and India, she now focuses her performance interests on coaching the human speaking voice in a holistic, integrated manner, knowing that to pay the human voice attention, to unpack it, and to reveal its power is a courageous and political act.
 She is passionate about bringing life to contemporary and new works that showcase non-traditional perspectives, storylines and characters.
 In addition to coaching award-winning shows and many film and stage actors privately through her company Lopa Sircar Voice, she combines her experience of Yin yoga with her approach to voice to create Radiant Vocal Yin, a pre-performance practice that enhances the actor’s mind-body-voice connection.
 Having been both Participant and Associate at the Intensive, she is happy to return as Guest Faculty.